goldlabel-apps/technical-test/README.md

 As a rule, we enjoy taking these tests, especially if they are well designed, but it's often a one way street.
 We are generally being asked to show our whole hand without being shown yours.

 To redress that balance, we invite you to take the following test.
 It's a test of process and expectations.
 It should take no more than 2 bursts of 10 minutes work to produce a satisfactory answer.

+You will need a GitHub account

 ## [Start](./docs/01_find-the-problem.md)